lucas-gaitzsch/pdf-turtle-client-dotnet/README.md

 ## How to use - Alternative ways
 ### Without template (plain HTML)
-If the described way does not match your expectations, you can use a template engine of your tool (for example [RazorLight](https://www.nuget.org/packages/RazorLight)) and render HTML directly with PdfTurtle.
+If the described way does not match your expectations, you can use a template engine of your choice (for example [RazorLight](https://www.nuget.org/packages/RazorLight)) and render HTML directly with PdfTurtle.

 ```csharp
 var pdfStream = await pdfTurtleClient.RenderAsync(new RenderData() {